 7. Sin Eater

 In the Dark Ages, individuals known as sin eaters were employed to consume food placed on the chest of a deceased individual as part of a ritual aimed at pardoning the sins of the departed.
 It was thought that the wrongdoings of the dead would be transferred to the sin eater, enabling the departed soul to ascend to heaven without the burden of their sins.
-Sin eaters frequently found themselves ostracized within their communities and were paid a modest sum or provided with food and drink in exchange for their duties.
-Although the Church did not officially recognize the practice, it was widely accepted among common people, particularly in rural areas.
-The tradition continued into the 19th century but eventually declined as Christianity became more widespread.
+Those who took on the role of sin eaters were often shunned by their communities, receiving either a small payment or being given food and beverages as compensation for their services.
+While the Church did not formally endorse this practice, it enjoyed broad acceptance among the general populace, especially in rural regions.
+This tradition persisted until the 19th century but gradually waned in popularity with the spread of Christianity.

 8. Groom of the Stool